domdecap/module-1-challenge/README.md

 ## Installation

-Navigate to <insert URL here>
+N/A

 ## Usage

-To view the source code of the site, using Firefox, go to Tools -> Browser Tools -> Web Developer Tools.
+Navigate to [deployed HoriSEOn site](https://domdecap.github.io/module-1-challenge/)To view the source code of the site, using Firefox, go to Tools -> Browser Tools -> Web Developer Tools.
 You can see that the code has been properly refactored and commented to allow for easier use.

 ## Credits